HomeAbuse

 That matters.

-But calling it the cause ignores systems that were already producing harm at scale.
+But calling it the cause ignores systems that were already producing harm at scale around the globe.

 Porn didn’t: